4 proven advantages of human translation vs machine translation

 Communication plays a vital role in building trust among your customers.
 This is even more important during the corona pandemic.
 Attaching the utmost importance to rebuilding trust and instilling a sense of safety and security in your customers is fundamental.

 So, let us dive into customer behaviour with regard to country- and language-appropriate content.
-According to a survey of language preferences conducted by the Harvard Business Review, the success of your online customer experience is determined by how quickly and painlessly guests find country- and language-appropriate content.
+A survey of language preferences conducted by the Harvard Business Review revealed that the success of your online customer experience is determined by how quickly and painlessly guests find country- and language-appropriate content.

 “How quickly and painlessly guests find country- and language-appropriate content, will determine the success of your online customer experience.”